Pylons/substanced/docs/services.rst

 For example, ``somecontext`` could be a "document" object you've added to a folder.

-Here's how to use :meth:`pyramid.folder.Folder.find_service`:
+Here's how to use :meth:`substanced.folder.Folder.find_service`:

 .. code-block:: python